Azerbaijani laundromat: Germany

 In July 2018, the PACE decided to expel the Member of the German Bundestag Karin Strenz and also the former CSU politician Eduard Lintner from its buildings for life.
 In January 2019, the leadership of the Bundestag disciplined Strenz for breaking parliamentary rules on declaring external income received from Azerbaijan.
 In January 2020, the public prosecutor's office in Frankfurt launched an investigation into both Strenz and Lintner.
 The Bundestag waived Strenz's immunity and approved the execution of judicial searches and seizure orders to investigate Strenz for receiving money from a company lobbying for Azerbaijan and owned by Lintner.
 The Federal Criminal Police searched the parliamentary office and the apartments of Strenz.
 At the request of the German court, investigators also searched Belgian ex-MR-politician Alain Destexhe's and Stef Goris's' apartments.

 In March 2021 Strenz fell unconscious during an international flight and died at the age of 53.

 In March 2021, the Munich Public Prosecutor's Office launched an investigation on the initial suspicion of corruption against another CDU MP Axel Fischer.
 The Bundestag lifted his immunity and the BKA searched his representative office.
 In January 2024 prosecutors brought bribery and corruption charges also against Axel Fischer and Eduard Lintner.

 In July 2025 Eduard Lintner was convicted for bribing officials on behalf of Azerbaijan, sentencing him to a suspended prison term of 9 months.
 The husband of deceased Karin Strenz was ordered to repay €111,000 and proceedings against Axel Fischer were separated to proceed further.
 The verdict shows that there was systematic bribery of parliamentarians by Azerbaijan, the corruption was extensively planned and organized and dozens of other parliamentarians and former parliamentarians were involved.

+In January 2026 the court found Alex Fischer guilty and sentencend him to one and a half years, giving him a suspended sentence.
+Additionally, he was banned from running in elections for two years.